TatianaNazarenko/PTBC/index.md

   </pre>
 </details>
 <details>
-  <summary>9: PBI: investigate "Largest.length","Depth", "Width.Largest", "RMT", "AMT"</summary>
+  <summary>9: case group PBI: investigate "Largest.length","Depth", "Width.Largest", "RMT", "AMT"</summary>
   <br> samples were excluded if they have any parameters as NA
   <br>
   <pre>